Community Councils are local official representative bodies that look to channel the voice of the local community.

 Your local Community Council

-Community Councils have a statutory right to be consulted on Planning matters, so a part of each meeting is taken up with considering any active planning applications in the area, and with information gathering in regard to any planned major developments.
+Community Councils have a statutory right to be consulted on Planning matters, so part of each meeting is taken up with considering the progress of any active planning applications in the area, along with information gathering in regard to any other planned major developments.

 We also consider concerns raised by local residents that should be forwarded to Midlothian Council – examples include speeding, winter weather planning and the provision of amenities.
-Local Ward Councillors often attend our meetings, which assists in this process.
+Local Ward Councillors often attend our meetings, as well as police representatives, which assists this process.

-If you wish to make any comment or ask relevant questions arising from your attendance at the meeting, you will be given the opportunity at the end of the meeting, after AOCB.
+If you wish to make any comment or ask relevant questions arising from your attendance, you will be given the opportunity at the end of the meeting, after AOCB.

 Community Council Documents